jayshah19949596/Model-Predictive-Control-Project/README.md

   - To achieve an implementation close to real world scenario, a latency of 100ms was introduced in the simulator.
   - This delay caused control actuations to reach the car in later of time
   - To take into account the effect of this latency, actuation commands from previous timestep is used which solved the problem
-  - The previous actuation commands is only used if the delay is introduced

 # Project Output
 ----